-IMPORTANT - Use the department's website to stay up-todate on tax law changes, tax rates and special instructions regarding form changes.
+IMPORTANT - Use the department's website to stay up-to-date on tax law changes, tax rates and special instructions regarding form changes.

-Estimated payments and requests for extensions of time to file should be made online.
+Estimated payments and requests for extension of time to file should be made online.
 Visit the e-Services Center at www.revenue.state.pa.us.